 Overstuffed and heavily carved furniture will make your room feel darker and heavier than it is.
 Stick with streamlined, lighter pieces that do not have a lot of frills.
 If you love the style of carved or heavy furniture, try to keep it to a minimum.
 Choose one or two pieces that you love and keep the rest light.

 Lampshades are great because they help to diffuse light and provide a nice decorative element.
 But if your room is dark, be careful which shades you choose.
 Opaque shades are a no-no, even if they are a light color.
 Make sure you have a light material shade (such as linen) that allows a good amount of light to fill the room.

 Large, heavy fixtures can be detrimental to creating a light and airy space.
 When choosing an overhead hanging fixture, make sure you opt for something visually light.
 Crystal chandeliers (as long as they are not too large or ornate) can be wonderful as faceted crystals will reflect the light from the bulbs.

 Window coverings are a must, but heavy drapes and embellishments are not.
 To keep a room light, avoid heavy drapes and valances.
 One streamlined panel on either side of the window is probably the way to go.
 In terms of length, make sure the curtains kiss the floor and do not puddle or fall short.
 Roman shades are another great option.

 Put Down a Light Area Rug

 Do not ignore what is underfoot.
 Flooring can set the tone for the whole room.
-A dark floor can make a room feel heavy, meanwhile, a light floor can brighten it.
+A dark floor can make a room feel heavy; however, a light floor can brighten it.
 The best way to control this factor (other than replacing your floors) is to put down a light area rug.
-It does not have to be a solid color, but if you opt for a patterned rug make sure the overall color scheme is light and bright.
+It does not have to be a solid color, but if you opt for a patterned rug, make sure the overall color scheme is light and bright.
 If you prefer a bare floor, consider painting it.
-This may not be the right option for everyone, but it can be a lot of fun.
+This may not be the right option for everyone, but it can be a decorative.